KerfuffleV2/tfti/README.md

 You can click an item in **Buildable** to remove both components for that item.

-The **Combinations** section shows all permutations of buildable items with the components you have.
+The **Combinations** section shows all combinations of buildable items with the components you have.
 Each part is sorted by a tier list and lower quality items (Ruunan's Hurricane for example) are shown slightly faded out.
 You can click an item in this section to filter out any groups that don't have the item.
 Click the filter to clear it.

 # Building